What are the conditions?

 Social work programmes nominate a selection of students.
 They send the list with contact details to our student funding and grants team.
 Then, we invite students to fill in the application on their SCWonline account.

 We assess all the applications, and communicate directly with you.
 We’ll send you an email within 20 working days of you submitting a completed application.
-It will tell you've been successful and will contain information about payment schedules.
+It will tell you if you've been successful and will contain information about payment schedules.

 - You must register with us as a student social worker before you get a bursary